lakshmitha8008/To-Do-List/README.md

 📝 To-Do List App

-A simple and stylish To-Do List App built with HTML, CSS, and JavaScript.
-This app allows users to add, check, and remove tasks, with data stored in localStorage to persist across browser refreshes.
+A simple To-Do List App built with HTML, CSS, and JavaScript that allows users to add, check, and delete tasks.
+The tasks persist in localStorage, ensuring that they remain saved even after refreshing the page.

-✨ Features
+✨ Features:

-✅ Add tasks dynamically
+📌 Add new tasks to the list.
-✅ Mark tasks as completed (with a strikethrough effect) ✅ Remove tasks with a delete button (×)
-✅ Data persistence using localStorage
-✅ Responsive and user-friendly design
+✅ Click on a task to mark it as completed.
+❌ Delete tasks by clicking the close (×) button.
+🔄 Tasks persist in localStorage, so they remain saved after refresh.
+🎨 Responsive and modern UI with a gradient background.

-🚀 Technologies Used
+🚀 Technologies Used:

 HTML – Structure of the app
-CSS – Stylish UI with a gradient background
+CSS – Styling and layout
-JavaScript – Logic for task management and localStorage 📸 Preview
+JavaScript – Dynamic behavior and localStorage integration

-📂 Project Structure
+Project Structure:

-bash
-Copy
-Edit
-📂 To-Do List App
+To-Do List
-├── 📜 index.html  # Main HTML file
+📄 index.html       # Main HTML file
-├── 🎨 style.css   # Styling for the app
+🎨 style.css        # Styling for the app
-├── 🎭 script.js   # JavaScript logic
+⚙️ script.js        # JavaScript logic
-└── 📁 images/     # Icons and assets
+📁 images/         # Icons for checked and unchecked tasks